 The National Marine Fisheries Service (NMFS) is reapportioning the first and second seasonal apportionments of the 2017 Pacific halibut prohibited species catch (PSC) limits for the trawl deep-water and shallow-water species fishery categories in the Gulf of Alaska, according to James W. Balsiger, Administrator, Alaska Region, NMFS.

-This action is necessary to account for the actual halibut PSC use by the trawl deep-water and shallow-water species fishery categories between May 15 and June 30, 2015.
-NMFS managed the trawl deep-water and shallow-water fishery categories during the second season (April 1 ?
-July 1) based on the combined first and second season halibut PSC limits (836 mt) for both categories.
+This action is necessary to account for the actual halibut PSC use by the trawl deep-water and shallow-water species fishery categories from May 15 through June 30, 2017.
+NMFS managed the trawl deep-water and shallow-water fishery categories during the second season (April 1 – July 1) based on the combined first and second season halibut PSC limits (810 metric tons (mt)) for both categories.

-The combined catch of halibut PSC in the deep-water and shallow-water species fishery categories between January 1, 2015 and June 30, 2015 was 573 mt of the available 836 mt.
-NMFS is reapportioning the first and second seasonal apportionments as 410 mt to the deep-water species fishery category and 426 mt to the shallow-water species fishery category.
+The combined halibut PSC in the deep-water and shallow-water species fishery categories from January 1, 2017 through June 30, 2017 was 722 mt of the available 810 mt.
+NMFS is reapportioning the first and second seasonal apportionments as 575 mt to the deep-water species fishery category and 147 mt to the shallow-water species fishery category.

 This information bulletin only provides notice of a fishery management action.
 For the purposes of complying with any requirements of this action, you are advised to see the actual text of the action in the Federal Register.